-As of June 30, 2022, the District reported net pension liability for its proportionate share of the net pension liability of each Plan as follows:
+As of June 30, 2023, the District reported net pension liability for its proportionate share of the net pension liability of each Plan as follows:

-2022
+2023

 Proportionate share of

-net pension liability \$ 1,545,180
+net pension liability \$ 4,573,423

 The District's net pension liability for the Plan is measured as the proportionate share of the net pension liability for the miscellaneous risk pool.
-As of June 30, 2022, the net pension liability of the Plan is measured as of June 30, 2021 (the measurement date).
-The total pension liability for the Plan's miscellaneous risk pool used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2020 (the valuation date), rolled forward to June 30, 2021, using standard update procedures.
-The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
+As of June 30, 2023, the net pension liability of the Plan is measured as of June 30, 2022 (the measurement date).
+The total pension liability for the Plan's miscellaneous risk pool used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2021 (the valuation date), rolled forward to June 30, 2022, using standard update procedures.